 - procedures have been put in place for when procuring or developing online systems

 The Our District Magazine website is continually tested using an automated solution Monsido.
 All pages of the website and PDF documents within the website are tested.

 Preparation of this accessibility statement

 This statement was prepared in December 2020.
 It was last reviewed in April 2023.

 This website was last tested on 31 May 2023.
 The test was carried out by the Digital Communications Team at Horsham District Council.

 Formal approval of this accessibility statement

-This Accessibility Statement is approved by Horsham District Council’s Head of Technology Services.
+This Accessibility Statement is approved by Horsham District Council’s Head of Customer and Digital Services.
 To view a signed version of this statement please email email@example.com.